eigenein/energizer/README.md

 ### `key: str`

-This is just update *key* that I described above.
+This is just update *key* that's described above.

 ### `value: Any`